My 4 Steps to Building Community-Responsive Lessons

 by | 10.21.21

-Jessica Peacock is a teacher in North Carolina.
+Jessica Peacock is an educator in North Carolina.
 Follow her on Twitter @_jesspeacock.

 As teachers, nothing matters more to us than making our students feel like their learning matters – because if they invest in their growth and believe in their abilities, they really can change the world.
 We educators know that the skills we teach are so important – but it’s not always easy for our students to make connections between their learning and their future.
 That’s why I rely on community-responsive teaching to empower my students’ growth – and I’m excited to share my approach with you.